jonathanmcdaniel/SE577/README.md

 ## Integration

 To complete the above use cases, your system will have to integrate with many existing systems.
 For authorization, you will have to integrate with (multiple) OAuth2 providers.
-For processing payments, you will have to integrate with a credit card processor (such as Strip) and PayPal.
+For processing payments, you will have to integrate with a credit card processor (such as Stripe) and PayPal.
 (You could even support Venmo, cryptocurrencies, or mail-in-checks.)
 To provide attractions near destinations, you will need to integrate with something like Google Maps or Yelp.
 You should not expect these services to always to be online or fully functional.
 Your system should gracefully handle outages and unexpected behavior.